 The easiest way to know if the power bank is working or not, while its LED indicators have failed, is to simply test it.
 Load it with charge and then try to charge a mobile device.
 If it is charging the mobile device then your power bank is working fine.

-If you are technically adept, then you can know the state of charge of your power bank by measuring the terminal voltage of the batteries by a voltmeter.
+If you are technically adept, then you can know the state of charge of your power bank by measuring the terminal voltage of the batteries with a voltmeter.
 The common type of power banks use 18650 type lithium-ion batteries and at full charge, their terminal voltage should read 4.2 volts.
+Please only do this if you are knowledgeable about electronics to avoid any potential safety risks.

 How to avoid damaging your power bank?